Person responsible for regulatory compliance – Article 15 MDR / IVDR

 The PRRC should be included in any vigilance and PMS activities for the devices they are responsible for.
 They should complete final product release.

 The PRRC(s) will need to provide their name and work address with the registration of your company (manufacturer or AR).
-It is important that this information be kept up to date when changes are made.
+This information must be kept up to date when changes are made.

-Another point worth noting is that the person responsible for regulatory compliance should not be financially or professionally disadvantaged for properly fulfilling their duties, whether or not they are employees of your company or are contracted to it.
+Another point worth noting is the person responsible for regulatory compliance should not be financially or professionally disadvantaged for properly fulfilling their duties.
+This doesn’t matter whether or not they are employees of your company or are contracted to it.

-One final piece of advice is, if you haven’t already done so, identify who within your company is going to take on these responsibilities and get making the changes to your quality system now.
+One final piece of advice is, if you haven’t already done so, identify who within your company is going to take on these responsibilities.
+Once you’ve established this, start making the changes to your quality system now.
 This will make the transition a lot smoother.